Art Dubai

-Art Dubai is one of the major events on the international arts calendar, attracting over 30,000 visitors in 2019, including UAE-based, regional and international collectors, curators, patrons, and nearly 100 visiting museums and institutions.
+Art Dubai attracted over 30,000 visitors in 2019, including UAE-based, regional and international collectors, curators, patrons, and nearly 100 visiting museums and institutions.
 Alongside its gallery halls, Art Dubai's extensive programming includes commissioned artists’ and curators’ projects, residencies, education initiatives and the Global Art Forum.

 Art Dubai is held under the patronage of Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai.

 The 2020 edition of Art Dubai went digital due to the COVID-19 Pandemic.
-The 15th edition of Art Dubai will take place in March 2022.

-Galleries

 Art Dubai Contemporary

-Art Dubai's gallery halls are split into four main sections: Contemporary, Modern, Bawwaba and Residents.
 Art Dubai Contemporary features commercial galleries operating on the primary market that have been established for at least two years.
 Around 60 galleries are selected every year for Art Dubai Contemporary, from established galleries to younger art spaces from under-represented art capitals.
 Likewise, exhibited artists range from emerging practitioners to industry heavyweights.
 The works presented at the fair cover painting, drawing, sculpture, installation, video, photography and performance.
-At the 2019 edition of Art Dubai, more than 90 galleries from over 40 countries were featured, including newcomers from Cameroon and Colombia.

 Art Dubai Contemporary's Selection Committee includes Priyanka Raja (Experimenter, Kolkata), Isabelle van den Eynde (Gallery Isabelle van den Eynde, Dubai), Andrée Sfeir-Semler (Sfeir-Semler Gallery, Hamburg/Beirut) and Ursula Krinzinger (Galerie Krinzinger, Vienna).

 Art Dubai Modern

 Art Dubai Modern, established in 2014, is devoted to modern art from the Middle East, Africa and South Asia.
 Each exhibitor presents a solo, two-person or multi-artist show, featuring works by modern art masters of the 20th century, with a focus on work produced between the 1940s and 1980s.
-In the 2019 edition of the fair, Art Dubai Modern moved into one of the two main Contemporary halls, allowing for a better reading of the region's art history and contextualization of the Contemporary works on show.

-Art Dubai Modern's Advisory Committee is composed of Dr Nada Shabout, professor of Art History and the Coordinator of the Contemporary Arab and Muslim Cultural Studies Initiative (CAMCSI) at the University of North Texas; Dr Iftikhar Dadi, associate professor in Cornell University's Department of History of Art and Chair of its Department of Art; Catherine David, Deputy Director of Musée National d'Art Moderne, Paris; and Vali Mahlouji, curator, director of the Kaveh Golestan Estate, independent advisor to the British Museum and founder of the curatorial think tank Archaeology of the Final Decade.
+Art Dubai Modern's advisory committee is composed of Dr Nada Shabout, professor of Art History and the coordinator of the Contemporary Arab and Muslim Cultural Studies Initiative (CAMCSI) at the University of North Texas; Dr Iftikhar Dadi, associate professor in Cornell University's Department of History of Art and chair of its Department of Art; Catherine David, deputy director of Musée National d'Art Moderne, Paris; and Vali Mahlouji, curator, director of the Kaveh Golestan Estate, independent advisor to the British Museum and founder of the curatorial think tank Archaeology of the Final Decade.